 - Medical offices: A criminal can use the information in medical files to steal a patient’s identity

-Events like these can cost small businesses a lot of money.
+Theft can cost small businesses a lot of money.
 According to a 2018 report from the Association of Certified Fraud Examiners, the median loss to fraud for businesses with fewer than 100 employees was $200,000.
-Corruption, billing, check, and payment processing were all major sources of risk.
-Businesses with crime insurance, however, can recover some of the money they lose.
+Corruption, billing, and check-and-payment processing were all major sources of risk.
+Businesses with crime insurance can recover some of the money they lose.

-These policies can cover your liability when bad actors affect your business:
+These policies can cover your liability when internal bad actors affect your business:

-- Directors & officers insurance: Used to cover accusations of mismanagement, misuse of the business, or lack of corporate governance
+- D&O insurance: Covers accusations of mismanagement, misuse of company, or lack of corporate governance.

-- Fiduciary liability insurance: Used to cover accusations of a breach of fiduciary duties in handling employee benefits; does not fulfill the bonding requirement in ERISA
+- Fiduciary liability insurance: Covers accusations of a breach of fiduciary duties in handling employee benefits.
+This policy does not fulfill the bonding requirement in ERISA.

-- Employment practices liability insurance: Used to cover accusation of wrongful termination, harassment, discrimination, and other claims stemming from the hiring and employment process
+- Employment practices liability insurance: Covers accusation of wrongful termination, harassment, discrimination, and other claims stemming from the hiring process.

-- Errors and omissions insurance: Used to cover accusations that your or your employees’ negligence cost clients money; sometimes called professional liability insurance
+- Errors and omissions (E&O) insurance: Covers accusations that your or your employees’ negligence cost clients money.
+This policy is sometimes called professional liability insurance.

 Additionally, business owners who offer employee benefits are required to carry an ERISA fidelity bond by federal law.
 An ERISA fidelity bond covers losses to retirement plans caused by fraud or dishonest acts.

 Like any insurance policy, you need to apply for crime insurance coverage.
-That typically involves working with an agent, filling out insurance applications, and comparing offers.
+That typically involves working with an insurance agent or broker, filling out applications, and comparing offers.

 Crime insurance isn’t included automatically in business insurance policies.
-Small business owners generally have to add it to their BOPs through an endorsement.
-While this gives you an opportunity to choose the appropriate coverage, you still have to request crime insurance.
+Small business owners generally have to add it to their BOPs through endorsements.
+While this allows you to pick and choose the appropriate coverages, you have to request crime insurance.

-Talk To Your Agent About Limits & Sublimits
+2. Talk To Your Agent About Limits and Sublimits

-Crime insurance limits are generally low for endorsements of around $25,000, and there are often sublimits or maximum amounts insurers pay for specific losses.
-Let’s say our aggregate limit, or the total your insurer will pay for the entire policy term, is $25,000, but your sublimit for forgery is only $5,000.
+Crime insurance limits are generally low for endorsements―about $25,000―and often have sublimits, or maximum amounts insurers pay for specific losses.
+Say your aggregate limit, or total your insurer pays for the entire policy term, is $25,000, but your sublimit for forgery is only $5,000.
 Once you hit that sublimit, your insurer stops covering money lost through forgery.
 This may not be enough for your risk, so make sure your agent walks you through specific sublimits and adjusts your coverage to cover your risks appropriately.

-Insurance companies factor in your claims history when determining your premium, so it’s important for you to reduce your crime risk whenever possible.
+Insurance companies factor in your claims history when determining your premium, so you need to reduce your crime risk whenever possible.
 Simple steps like using security cameras, installing antivirus software, and performing background checks can reduce your premium.
 Ask your insurance agent about ways to reduce your risk and overall exposure to crime.

 Crime Insurance Frequently Asked Questions (FAQs)

 While we tried to answer your questions in this article, you may have more that are specific to your business.
-A few examples are listed below, but please post yours in the comment section below or send them to our forum.
+A few examples are listed below.

 Crime and fidelity insurance are similar except that crime insurance typically offers broader coverage.
 Fidelity insurance is limited to crimes committed by employees.
 This leaves out nonsalaried board members and volunteers.
 Also, some fidelity policies only cover certain assets.
 Stolen money might be covered, but stock certificates may be excluded.